TristanSalles/EarthSurface/docs/deltaicsystems.rst

   :alt: Systems tracts and surfaces in the four systems tract model
   :align: center

-  Systems tracts and surfaces in the four systems tract model
+  Systems tracts and surfaces in the four systems tract model (from UGA/Strata)

 These systems tracts are bounded by important named surfaces.
 The lowstand and transgressive systems tracts are separated by the **transgressive surface**, also called the **maximum regressive surface**.
 The transgressive and highstand systems tracts are separated by the **maximum flooding surface**.
 The highstand and falling-stage systems tract are separated by the **basal surface of forced regression**.
 The base of the lowstand and the top of the highstand are **sequence boundaries**, that is, subaerial unconformities and their correlative surfaces.